Sitecore/docker-images/README.md

 ## Changelog

+- [Changed] All SQL images are now based on the `mssql-developer:2017` image.
 - [**Breaking**] To build deprecated image tags, you now need set the `DeprecatedTagsBehavior` parameter to `Include`.
 - [Deprecated] All 1709 images is now deprecated as the [.NET framework is no longer supported on this build](https://github.com/Microsoft/dotnet-framework-docker/issues/259).
 You can still build them using `-DeprecatedTagsBehavior "Include"`.
 - [Removed] ltsc2016 images is now deleted completely as ltsc2019 is now the current ltsc version.